 Student workers are expected to behave professionally and courteously when working on campus.
-Professionalism is mandatory, and student workers must be mindful of their body language, including smiling, maintaining good posture, and being attentive.
-This includes avoiding distractions such as being preoccupied with books, magazines, or cell phones, as well as wearing earbuds.
-Office spaces should be neat and presentable at all times, free from personal items.
+Professionalism is mandatory, and student workers must be mindful of body language, including smiling, posture, and attentiveness, such as not being preoccupied with books, magazines, or cell phones or wearing earbuds.
+Office spaces should be neat and presentable at all times and free of personal items.

-Student workers should greet all customers and patrons with politeness and respect.
+Student workers should greet all customers and patrons appropriately.
 This includes making eye contact, smiling, and appearing available to assist if needed.
 Additionally, student workers should use appropriate language when speaking to customers, faculty, and staff.
-Avoid using slang or informal language.
+Avoid using slang such as, "hey."

-Use effective conflict resolution strategies to manage challenging customer service interactions.
+Use appropriate conflict resolution suggestions to handle difficult customer service interactions.